-If you are renting a Japanese home for a long-term or for a vacation, you may be feeling excited to cook with all the ingredients that you picked up from the local grocery store.
-You’ve chopped up the local vegetables, seasoned the meat, and now ready to cook.
+If you are renting a Japanese home long-term or for a vacation, you may be feeling excited to cook with all the ingredients that you picked up from a local grocery store.
+You’ve chopped up the vegetables, seasoned the meat, and are now ready to cook.

-While some people have never used one outside of Japan, gas stove tops are commonly used in Japan.
-Although, stove tops aren’t too complicated, you may stumble upon on some of the Japanese writing indicating functions of the stove.
+While some people have never used one outside of Japan, gas stovetops are commonly used in Japan.
+Although stovetops aren’t too complicated, you may stumble upon some Japanese writing indicating the functions of the stove.
 Before using a gas kitchen stove, it’s best to learn about the buttons especially if this is your first time using one.
-After all, you just can’t be ignorant when handling fire.
+After all, you just can’t be too careful when handling fire.

 Turning on the kitchen stove

-First, set the intensity level to high as enough gas is needed to fire up the stove.
-Push on the button below the lever until the fire is on the stove.
-You will here a clicking sound while pushing this button.
+First, set the intensity level to high as a good amount of gas is needed to fire up the stove.
+Push on the button below the lever until the fire is on.
+You will hear a clicking sound while pushing this button.
 Then, you can adjust the intensity of the fire accordingly.
-If you happen to leave the pan on the fire with nothing in it, the sensor will react, and the fire intensity may automatically become lower then indicated on the lever.
+If you happen to leave the pan on the fire with nothing in it, the sensor will react, and the fire intensity may automatically become lower than indicated on the lever.
 There is no need to worry and to think that the stove is malfunctioning.
 The sensor is activating correctly to keep the pan from not getting too hot.

 The fish grill

-One of the buttons on the stove top has three fire symbols with the writing, ‘3秒押し高温炒め’ (3-sec push for high temperature stir fry).
-Push this button for 3 seconds to keep the high temperature and not allow the sensor to turn down the heat at certain point.
-This option is used by people who wants to maintain the hot temperature for stir-fry or cooking tempura.
+One of the buttons on the stovetop has three fire symbols with the writing, ‘3秒押し高温炒め’ (3-sec push for high-temperature stir fry).
+Push this button for 3 seconds to keep the high temperature and not allow the sensor to turn down the heat at a certain point.
+This option is used by people who want to maintain the hot temperature for a stir-fry or when cooking tempura.

-For those who are used to using electronic cooking stove, you may feel surprised to how quickly the pan can get hot on a gas stove.
-Just remember that preheating a pan will take significantly faster and the intensity of the heat can be quickly adjusted too.
+For those who are used to using electronic cooking stoves, you may feel surprised at how quickly the pan can get hot on a gas stove.
+Just remember that preheating a pan will take significantly less time and the intensity of the heat can be quickly adjusted too.
 If you are in Japan and have an opportunity to do some cooking, why not give it a go?
-Many visitors take this chance to grab a good quality wagyu meat from the grocery store and cook it to their preference.
+Many visitors take this chance to grab a good quality wagyu steak from the grocery store and cook it to their preference.
 Try out local ingredients when you get the chance in Japan.